Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 Anyway, we've run out of time.

-I just I'm sad about this because they're just I mean, you see the stuff I'm leaving on the table here.
+I just, I'm sad about this because they're just, I mean, you see the stuff I'm leaving on the table here.

-I mean, the like James Harrison not letting his kids get a performance trophy, participation trophy.
+I mean, the, like James Harrison not letting his kids get a performance trophy, participation trophy.

 And we still have stuff in the Trump stack I didn't get to today, but there's always tomorrow.

-Some other team somewhere, Michael Sam quit.
+Some other team somewhere, Michael Sam.

-It's gonna come back after he gets some help.
+He's going to come back after he gets some help.

 That's it, folks.